jgruber/tmos-cloudinit/README.md

 # tmos-cloudinit
 ### Cloudinit Modules and Patching for F5  TMOS ###

-F5 TMOS is a secured and close operating system which can not take advantage of the linux community's work to standardize cloud virtual machine onboarding through the cloudinit project.
+F5 TMOS is a secured operating system designed for deployment as a network appliance.
+While TMOS utilizes a CentOS based kernel and linux based control processes to bootstrap and configure distributed networking microkernels, it has been highly customized from typical linux distributions.

+Linux distributions use a standard bootstrapping agent known as cloudinit to integrate cloud infrastructure metadata with the systems init processes.

-Starting with TMOS v13, an order version of cloudinit was included with TMOS, but had only the following modules available:
+Starting with TMOS v13, TMOS inluded a version of cloudinit, but due to TMOS customizations, only the following cloudinit modules were enabled available:

 - bootcmd
 - write_file
 - runcmd

 Through the use of these cloudinit modules, various combinates of `bash`, `javascript`, and `python` onboard scripting evolved within specific cloud ecosystems.
-The templating depended on the environment and what orchestration systems were available.

-In an attempt to standardize these efforsts, F5 launched a set of declarative `iControl LX` extensions which are used to configure TMOS and provision BIG-IP services.
-These extensions, marketed as the Automation and Orchestration (A & O) toolchain, can be installed on TMOS devices and then called through RESTful interfaces.
-These extensions do not come preinstalled nor do the take advantage of the configuration metadata provided by cloud environments to virtual machines instances through cloudinit.
-The cloudinit modules in this repository tie cloudinit userdata and the F5 A & O toolchain together.
+TMOS onboarding templates were created for various IaaS environments.
+The templates created the necessary provisioning scripts gleaning instance metadata from source unique to each IaaS environment.

+In an attempt to standardize TMOS orchestration efforts, F5 created an extensible service framework capable of extending TMOS' REST provisioning called iControl LX.
+Supported iControl LX extensions which provided base TMOS system provisioning (f5-declarative-onboaring) and TMM service provisioning (f5-appsvcs-extension) are constantly evolving to support a catalog of deployment use cases.
+These and other extensions make up the F5 Automation and Orchestration (A & O) toolchain.

+The cloudinit modules found in this repository unity TMOS cloudinit agent support with iControl LX extensions.
+Each of these modules support the publishing and installation of iControl LX extensions for use in TMOS orchestration.
+There are experimental cloudinit modules to extend TMOS support for static management interface provisioning, provisioning of TMM interfaces through DHCPv4, and total system network provisioning gleaned from TMOS standard network_data.json metadata.

-The cloudinit modules included in this repository need to be file-injected into standard TMOS images before they can be used.
+The cloudinit modules included in this repository need to be file-injected into standard TMOS v13+ images before they can be used.

 ## Patching TMOS VE Images Using an Ubuntu OpenStack Instance ##